Creosote: Ancient Desert Shrub That Smells Like Rain

 Creosote Ecological Associations – Volatile Leaves

-The stems and evergreen leaves of this plant contain a sticky resin that smells like (but doesn’t actually contain) the wood preservative creosote.
-This resin screens the leaves against ultraviolet radiation, reduces water loss, and poisons or repels microbes and most plant-eating animals.
+Creosote, the desert shrub, resin screens the leaves against ultraviolet radiation, reduces water loss, and poisons or repels microbes and most plant-eating animals.

 “Rain volatilizes that waxy coating which then produces a distinct, camphor-like odor which some desert dwellers call the smell of rain.
 You can often experience the odor by cupping some leaves in your hands and blowing on them.
 There is enough moisture in your breath to volatilize the wax. ” (Jonathan DuHamel).

 A Tohono O’odam friend of mine told me he prized creosote leaves as an incense to burn for ceremony.
 He also spoke of its strong purgative affects when used for cleansing.
 His ancestral people knew the inherit purifying qualities of this plant on both the physical and spiritual levels.
-These desert peoples had a living relationship with the energies inherent in this extreme environment which helped them thrive.
+These desert peoples had a living relationship with this extreme environment which helped them thrive.

 Folk medicine practitioners have used creosote for centuries as a salve or ointment, especially as an antiseptic and pain reliever.
 Creosote is known as a blood cleanser, an antioxidant, antiviral and antibiotic agent, and is used for infections, skin problems, and auto-immune diseases such as arthritis, and may help to lower blood cholesterol.
 It is currently under research as a chemotherapeutic agent for cancer, and shows promise.